 Any student who is interested in Journalism needs to take a look at University of Minnesota - Twin Cities.
 Students from the Journalism major at University of Minnesota - Twin Cities get 12.8% above the the typical graduate with the same degree.
 With over 20,000 undergraduates, this school is among the largest schools in the U.S..

 This college is considered a good decision for veterans.If you're considering an online degree you should think about other interdisciplinary studies, the most in-demand online major at this school.
-Look at a few school videos to discover student life is like.
+Get an idea of what being on campus at UMN Twin Cities is like by enjoying some campus videos.

 Any student who is interested in Journalism needs to look into Arizona State University - Downtown Phoenix.
 With 317 undergrads, Journalism is quite a popular major at Arizona State University - Downtown Phoenix.
 Situated in Phoenix, Arizona, this university is right for young people who thrive in a city setting.